pingcap/docs-cn/troubleshoot-tidb-lightning.md

 **Solution**:

 Currently, the limitation of TiDB cannot be bypassed.
 You can only ignore this table to ensure the successful import of other tables.

+## Encounter `rpc error: code = Unimplemented ...` when TiDB Lightning switches the mode

+**Cause**: Some node(s) in the cluster does not support `switch-mode`.
+For example, if the TiFlash version is earlier than `v4.0.0-rc.2`, [`switch-mode` is not supported](https://github.com/pingcap/tidb-lightning/issues/273).

+**Solutions**:

+- If there are TiFlash nodes in the cluster, you can update the cluster to `v4.0.0-rc.2` or higher versions.
+- Temporarily disable TiFlash if you do not want to upgrade the cluster.